lonnen/buildstep/README.md

 ## Building an App

 Running the buildstep script will take an application tar via STDIN and an application container name as an argument.
 It will put the application in a new container based on `lonnen/buildstep` with the specified name.
-Then it runs the builder script inside the container.
+Then it runs the builder script inside the container, which creates the docker testrunner.

     $ cat myapp.tar | ./buildstep myapp